-1. Introduction
+1. INTRODUCTION

-The Semantic Web and Linked Data movements with the aim of creating, publishing and interconnecting machine readable information have gained traction in the last years.
+The Semantic Web and Linked Data gained traction in the last years.
 However, the majority of information still is contained in and exchanged using unstructured documents, such as Web pages, text documents, images and videos.
 This can also not be expected to change, since text, images and videos are the natural way how humans interact with information.
 Semantic structuring on the other hand provides a wide range of advantages compared to unstructured information.
 It facilitates a number of important aspects of information management: